Digital Project Execution — Why Change?

 This is something that both parties need to come to grips with.

 Ideally, the end goal is achieved quicker because there is improved communication and understanding of needs, which means less recycling.

-In addition, the owner-operator has visibility into what their contractor is doing and can see progress and status.
-Such a relationship must involve cooperation, accountability and a less adversarial approach than that typified by the traditional execution model.
+In addition, the owner-operator has the ability to see what their contractor is doing, and can see progress and status.
+Such a relationship must involve cooperation, accountability, and a less adversarial approach than that typified by the traditional execution model.

-For the EP, the use of the digital execution architecture means rethinking how work is done internally.
+For the EP, the use of a digital execution architecture means rethinking how work is done internally.